 If you want to know more about scissors read this post by Linda Reynolds (from www.craftsy.com) A Handy Guide to the Best Scissors for Sewing

-A seam ripper is an invaluable tool which helps you to remove quickly wrong stitches without damaging the fabric, and it works better than scissors.
+A seam ripper is an invaluable tool that helps you to remove quickly wrong stitches without damaging the fabric, and it works better than scissors.
 It usually comes with a clear plastic cap and a safety ball to protect the fabric from tearing.
+I have written a more detailed article about this: How to use a seam ripper.

 Other sewing equipment

 Purchase also some sewing threads for practice.
-There are many different types, brands and sizes of threads link available: cotton, polyester, pure silk, cotton-wrapped polyester, invisible, water soluble, embroidery, button, basting, serger threads, etc.
+There are many different types, brands, and sizes of thread links available: cotton, polyester, pure silk, cotton-wrapped polyester, invisible, water-soluble, embroidery, button, basting, serger threads, etc.

 Other essential tools for accurate measurements are